IMT – QUANTUM ENTANGLEMENT

 While the two particles no longer seem bound in the matter universe, they are bound through their anti-matter counterpart.

-Based on the effective distance of the strong force and the Gravitational Lensing Constant (glc) from IMT we are able to determine the range of the strong force when it presents as gravity on the matter side of the manifold.
+Based on the effective distance of the strong force and the Manifold Lensing Constant (mlc) from IMT we are able to determine the range of the strong force when it presents as gravity on the matter side of the manifold.

 This distance would vary slightly taking into account particle mass/energy.